damien-jian/damien-jian.github.io/_pages/about.md

 title: about
 permalink: /
 # subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Motto.
 Etc.
-subtitle: Do not go gentle into that good night.
+# subtitle: Do not go gentle into that good night.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: head.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   # more_info: >
   #   <p>555 your office number</p>
   #   <p>123 your address street</p>